 Last month I had the pleasure of seeing Alan Moore, author of DO Design, give a talk on Creating Enduring Beauty.
 Ahead of seeing Alan talk I re-read DO Design and was struck by this passage: The purpose of the work for the Shakers was as much to benefit the spirit as it was to Continue Reading

-The Philosophy of Coffee – it’s a intriguing title, it caught my eye after all, but if truth be told this book covers the history not the philosophy of coffee.
-Having said that, it’s a great little book that gives a fascinating insight into coffee’s journey from Ethiopia via Yemen, London, Italy and America to become Continue Reading
+The Philosophy of Coffee – it’s a intriguing title, but if truth be told this book covers the history more than the philosophy of coffee.
+Having said that, it’s still a great little book that gives a fascinating insight into coffee’s journey from Ethiopia via Yemen, London, Italy and America to become the global phenomenon it Continue Reading

 Over the last few years there has been a resurgence in printed journals and magazines.
 Not mass market, mass media publications, but independent, high-quality curated works created by passionate people.
 Another Escape is a wonderful example – well written, with fabulous photography and beautifully designed and typeset.
 The latest issue is curated around the theme Continue Reading

 “If you write with a pencil, you get three different sights at it to see if the reader is getting what you want him to.
 First when you read it over; then when it is typed you get another chance to improve it, and again in the proof.
 Writing it first in pencil gives you Continue Reading